akaisky07/heart-disease/README.md

 # heart-disease

+The causes of cardiovascular disease can vary depending on the specific type.
+For example, atherosclerosis (plaque buildup in your arteries) causes coronary and peripheral artery disease.
+Coronary artery disease, scarring of your heart muscle, genetic problems, or medications can cause arrhythmias.
+Aging, infections, and rheumatic disease can cause valve diseases.

 Machine Learning Model
 The ML models used were random forest, lgbm, cat regressor,etc. The Final model selected with least MSE is Random Forest.